Can "planting green" suppress troublesome glyphosate tolerant/ resistant weeds in no-till soybean?

 Materials and methods:

-Replicated on-farm strip trials to evaluate the efficacy of rye management for suppressing GTRW compared to a cooperators routine practice and University of Wisconsin Extension (UWEX) recommendations were initiated in fall 2020.
-All four trial sites (S1-S4) have long no-till histories in corn-soybean rotation and have populations of one or more of the targeted, glyphosate tolerant weed species.
-By site, field specific concerns were: S1, water hemp (WH); S2, marestail (MT) and secondarily WH; S3, MT; and S4, both giant ragweed (GRW) and MT.
+We conducted replicated on-farm strip trials during the 2021 and ’22 growing seasons near Palmyra and East Troy Wisconsin to evaluate the efficacy of rye management for suppressing GTRW compared to cooperators routine practices which follow basic University of Wisconsin-Extension (UWEX) recommendations for GTRW management.
+All trial sites have long no-till histories in corn-soybean rotation and have populations of one or more of the targeted, glyphosate tolerant weed species, requiring additional management attention by the cooperator.
+Targeted weeds were marestail (MT), waterhemp (WH) and giant ragweed (GRW).

-Rye was established in fall 2020 following corn (grain) for 2021.
+Rye was established after corn grain harvest the previous fall by drilling.
 Fields were selected based on presence/uniformity of GTRW.
 Plots were scaled at individual sites to match equipment width with length determined by populations of GTRW to ensure uniformity across all plots.
 Partners used their routine practices for crop management not related to treatments.
-Site characteristics are presented in Table 1
+Site characteristics are presented in Table 1.

-Rye was sampled before termination (with glyphosate) to determine aboveground biomass and percent canopy as estimated by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015).
+Rye was sampled before termination to determine aboveground biomass (AGB) and percent canopy as estimated by fractional green canopy cover using Canopeo (Patrignani and Ochsner, 2015).
+AGB was sampled from 3 areas (3 rows, 2 ft of row, clipped ground level) outside of the soybean harvest rows.
 Biomass is reported on a dry matter basis and canopy as percent cover.
 Soils were concurrently sampled to a 2-foot depth in 1-foot increments to measure profile nitrate-N (PN).
 Profile measurements are outside the scope of the current work but were included with outside support (USDA ARS Cooperative Agreement 58-5090-7-072) to increase the utility of project results for Producer-led Watershed Protection Groups in Wisconsin.

-Soybean was planted immediately before the first rye termination date (S1) or shortly after (S2-4) and preemergent herbicide applied.
-The second rye sampling and termination occurred at anthesis, 25-41 days after soybean planting (DAP).
-Postemergence herbicide (2,4-D choline plus glyphosate) was applied 44-60 DAP.
+Soybean was planted immediately before the first rye termination date or shortly after depending on the site.
+The second rye sampling and termination occurred at anthesis, 25-41 DAP depending on site.

 Weed emergence was monitored periodically throughout the season beginning at planting.
 Populations of target species were measured just before postemergence herbicide application and at harvest.
-Individual plot counts by species were converted to plants/acre.
-Areas measured by site were: S2, 0.1223 acre; S3, 0.1291 acre; S4, 0.0689 acre.
-Plot size at S4 was smaller to accommodate siting of the entire trial within a “patch” of giant ragweed which is under investigation for glyphosate resistance by UW Weed Science.
-Lack of weeds in the late terminated rye treatments led to the decision to not apply herbicide.
+Individual plot counts by specie were converted to plants/acre.
+Areas measured (plot size) were approximately 0.125 acre for most sites, Sites 4/8 were 0.069 acre.
+The smaller plot size was used to accommodate sitting of the entire trial within “patches” of giant ragweed confirmed to be glyphosate resistance by University of Wisconsin-Madison Weed Science (Dr. Rodrego Werle, personal communication).
+Lack of weeds in the late terminated rye treatments in 2021 led to the decision to not apply herbicide.
 This decision led to soybean yield impacts making discussion of yield effect more difficult but led to observations on weed control system management discussed below.
-Soybean yield was determined by mechanical harvest of the center two rows for a minimum of 100’.
+Soybean yield was determined by mechanical harvest of the center two rows and reported at 13% moisture.

 The experimental design is a randomized complete block with 4 replicates.
 Data were subject to analysis of variance procedures using RStudio (ver.
-2021.09.1) and means separated with a protected LSD (Fishers, p=0.05) where significant treatment effects were detected.
-Rye seeding rates were combined within termination timing following analysis of the subset of rye containing treatments which indicated the effect of seeding rate was nonsignificant for all response variables except preemergence AGB and % canopy (Tables 3, 4).
+2021.09.1).
+Count and non-normally distributed data were analyzed with Poisson regression using the best fit general linear model (glm procedure).
+Rye seeding rates were combined within termination timing following analysis of the subset of rye containing treatments which indicated no consistent effect of seeding rate (p≥0.065) for all response variables except preemergence AGB and % canopy.
 Treatments 1 and 2 were combined to create one control due to identical experimental treatment (described above) and to equalize the number of observations per treatment for the analysis.
 Data were analyzed over sites as well as by site to provide site specific information for cooperators and to explain interactions which may be caused by unique site conditions including preplant weed management.
-Combined data is presented to the extent possible.
-Waterhemp populations were inconsequential in 2021 so not discussed.
+Data are presented by year despite no tendency for a treatment interaction to demonstrate the differences in magnitude of results produced and consistency of treatment performance across unique growing season conditions.
+Site 1 contributed to rye productivity data but was abandoned following a hard frost on May 29 which killed soybean in the control treatments which were not protected by rye biomass.

 Research results and discussion: